 You and I, we've discussed it.

-I've discussed it on this program on television over and over.
+I've discussed it on this program, on television, over and over.

-There is about to be an avalanche of evidence and information that is going to overwhelm the entire country, those that have open minds anyway, and prove how great a conspiracy theory and how great a lie the narrative they have fed us, and how people will be held accountable.
+There is about to be an avalanche of evidence and information that is going to overwhelm the entire country, those that have open minds anyway, and prove how great a conspiracy theory and how great a lie the narrative they have fed us and how people will be held accountable.

 A lot of these media figures were actual co-conspirators in this thing.

-They're gonna go down with this ship.
+Of course, they're going to go down with this ship.

-Who was Mr. working for?
+Who was Ms. Suood working for?

-Uh, who exactly were the private contractors?
+Who exactly were the private contractors?

 Those are big questions.